Skip to content

 Standard equipment

 First up in the range is the Kuga Zetec, which comes with some juicy features despite its entry-level position.
 Alongside an eight-inch touchscreen (more on that below), you get cruise control, 17-inch alloy wheels, push-button start and a heated front windscreen – so no need to get the ice scraper out on frosty mornings.
 Interestingly (well, we found it interesting), there’s a proper three-pin socket by the rear seats, rather than just a USB or 12V socket, so it’s easy to charge a laptop.
+Zetec was dropped in the 2024 facelift.

 Titanium models get 18-inch alloys and silver exterior trim, but it’s inside where you’ll notice a step up in luxury.
-Joining the touchscreen is a fully digital instrument cluster, a thumping B&O Premium sound system and a rear-view camera.
+Joining the touchscreen is a fully digital instrument cluster, a thumping B&O Premium sound system and a crystal-clear reversing camera.
 That’s not all, with a power-adjustable driver’s seat, two-zone air con, auto wipers, a powered tailgate and keyless entry all included too.
 And once it’s dark, you’ll notice the bright LED headlights.

 ST-Line adds a smart body kit and a larger rear spoiler, with red brake calipers behind its sportier-looking alloy wheels.
 The makeover is largely cosmetic inside and out, with largely the same equipment as Titanium.
 Move up to ST-Line X for 19-inch wheels, a sunroof and heaters for the seats and steering wheel.